UrbsLab/STREAMLINE/README.md

 ***
 # Other Guidelines for STREAMLINE Use
 * SVM and ANN modeling should only be applied when data scaling is applied by the pipeline.
 * Logistic Regression' baseline model feature importance estimation is determined by the exponential of the feature's coefficient.
 This should only be used if data scaling is applied by the pipeline.
-Otherwise 'use_uniform_FI' should be True.
+Otherwise `use_uniform_FI` should be True.

 ***
 # Unique Characteristics of STREAMLINE